Joonpark13/serif.nu/docs/CONTRIBUTING.md

 For the data structure of the course data from our cloud firestore that we use, see [the Sans-Serif documentation](https://github.com/Joonpark13/sans-serif).

+### Configuration vs. Initialization

+Code that "configures" or "sets up" the app (what you'd consider to be 'settings') should live in `index.js`.
+Code that "initializes" data or other parts of the application on first load should live in `components/App.js`, most likely in its `componentDidMount`.

 ## Sans-Serif

 Sans-Serif is the backend service that provides the course data for Serif.nu.
 See [the Sans-Serif documentation](https://github.com/Joonpark13/sans-serif) for more information.